-If a final examination is missed in April, a make-up examination will normally be held in late July or early August during the supplemental examination period (for First and Second Year students).
+If a final examination is missed in April, a make-up examination will normally be held in mid to late July or early August during the supplemental examination period (for First and Second Year students).
 For Third Year students, if a final examination is missed in April, a make-up examination will be held in late June to early July.

-If Third Year students write a make-up examination in late June or early July and fail the course, the student would normally write the supplemental examination (if eligible) during the supplemental examination period in July/August.
+If Third Year students write a make-up examination in late June or early July and fail the course, the student would normally write the supplemental examination (if eligible) during the supplemental examination period in mid to late July or early August.